sumo300/biggy/README.md

 # Biggy: A Very Fast Document/Relational Query Tool with Full LINQ Compliance

 *11/17/2014 NOTE: Biggy is in transition.
+Biggy was originally started by Rob Conery in February of 2014.
+Over the course of several months we tried on a lot of ideas, and picked up a bunch of fantastic contributors.
+I had a ton of fun working with Rob on Biggy, and learned a lot.
+I always enjoy his take on things because his ideas challenge convention, and embrace simplicity.*

-We have been working on some changes in the basic structure of the project the past few months, and some of those changes have now been pushed up.
+*We have been working on some changes in the basic structure of the project the past few months, and some of those changes have now been pushed up.
 The previous Biggy code has been moved to a branch named `biggyv1' in this repo.
 There was a lot of great code there, but the project was growing out of control, and developing a bad case of "creeping featuritis."*

 *Branch `master` now reflects a pared-back version with some structural improvements, and will be the main branch going forward.
 We will be keeping the `biggyv1` branch around, because there is some great stuff there, which may come in handy as we go.*

 *As of 11/17/2014, I am updating this README to reflect where the project is now.
 I hope to have this finished in the next few days.*

 This project started life as an implementation of ICollection<T> that persisted itself to a file using JSON seriliazation.
-That quickly evolved into using Postgres as a JSON store, and then SQL Server.
+That quickly evolved into using Postgres as a JSON store, and then a host of other data stores.
 What we ended up with is the fastest data tool you can use.

 Data is loaded into memory when your application starts, and you query it with Linq.
 That's it.
 It loads incredibly fast (100,000 records in about 1 second) and from there will sync your in-memory list with whatever store you choose.